andya17/andya17.github.io/_pages/gis.md

 Access the conference's "Information for In-Person Participants" page, which advertises my application, at [this link](https://2025.iasc-commons.org/information-for-participants/).

 <iframe src="https://umass-amherst.maps.arcgis.com/apps/instant/basic/index.html?appid=e2b2dc8999784c77b089e4c659c81101" width="600" height="600" frameborder="0" style="border:0" allowfullscreen>iFrames are not supported on this page.</iframe>

+### Tanzania Wildlife Corridor Reproduction Study
+I completed the following project with a classmate in the Middlebury College course Open GIScience during the Fall 2023 semester.
+Using the software R, we attempted to reproduce the steps of a QGIS model which produced a least cost surface for an area in Tanzania.
+We used packages such as `stars`, `raster`, and `tmap` to create an analogous workflow to that of the QGIS model.
+I provided CRediT roles to reflect the balance of work between the two contributors at the conclusion of the report linked below.

+Access the published Open Science Framework page, created by instructor Dr. Joseph Holler to detail the project, at [this link](https://osf.io/djp97/){:target="_blank" rel="noopener"}.

+Access my version of the report for the project below or at [this link](https://andya17.github.io/geog323-wildlife-corridor/){:target="_blank" rel="noopener"}.

+<iframe src="https://andya17.github.io/geog323-wildlife-corridor/" width="100%" height="600px" style="border: none;"></iframe>

 ### Publication-Quality Map of Europe for Academic Journal
 In July 2025, I created a map of European cemeteries for UMass Anthropology PhD student Claire L. Gold for use in a recent submission to the American Journal of Human Biology.
 I was delighted to contribute by creating and refining the map using ArcGIS Pro, and I also ensured that my exported map conformed to the image standards set by the journal.